 Our tutors and workshop leaders are some of New Zealand's most successful writers, with a wide range of prizes and awards between them, and a rich variety of published works to their name.
-In the last three years, twenty of our graduates have published novels or been successful in national or international writing awards.
+In the last three years, thirty of our graduates have published novels or been successful in national or international writing awards.

-Read his occasional blog 'Side Thoughts' at www.creativehubber.blogspot.com
+Read his blog 'Side Thoughts' at www.creativehubber.blogspot.com.

 Judith has won a number of awards for her short fiction, including the 1989 BNZ Katherine Mansfield Short Story Award.
 She has twice won the Auckland Star short story competition, in 1987 and 1990.
 In 1996, White was the Buddle Findlay Sargeson Fellow.